mfrans1/mfrans1.github.io/_pages/JetLag.md

 **Why JetLag?**<br>

-Many jet tracking algorithms have been developed in the past, but significant limitations still exist.
-Generally speaking, existing algorithms:<br>
+Many jet tracking algorithms have been developed in the past, but significant limitations still exist:<br>
-* Rely on a large number of climate-based and arbitrary parameters (e.g., wind speed and latitude thresholds) that are optimized manually;
+* Many algorithms rely on climate-based parameters to detect jet features (e.g. latitude and wind magnitude thresholds, tropopause height gradient).
+By design, these algorithms cannot be applied to climate studies, and their output is dependent on subjective parameter choices;

+  _JetLag employs a non-parametric method by defining jet features as Lagrangian coherent structures_

-* Exclude information about the temporal behavior of the jet, focusing on its spatial structure alone;
+* Existing algorithms do not explicitely include information about the temporal behavior of the jet, relying instead on the spatial behavior of jet features as seen in instantaneous or time-averaged meteorological fields;
-* Struggle identifying the subtropical and the polar front jet;

-JetLag aims to address these limitations by **a)** excluding arbitrary and climatological parameters, **b)** using time-integrated variables to account for the spatial <em>and</em> the temporal behavior of the jet, and **c)** identifying subtropical and polar front jets using an objective labeling algorithm that also does not rely on any arbitrary parameter.<br>
+  _JetLag uses time-integrated variables to account for the spatial <em>and</em> the temporal behavior of the jets_

+* The majority of algorithms are designed to detect either the subtropical jet or the polar front jet, but not both at the same time.
+Those that do also rely on climate-based parameters to make the distinction;

+  _Jetlag can identify subtropical and polar front jets using a non-parametric classification algorithm_

 ---

 **How does JetLag work?**<br>

-The JetLag algorithm uses a Lagrangian descriptor of the general circulation, the 'M function,' which is equal to the length of the Lagrangian parcel trajectory that passes through a given (x,y,z) point, integrated over a chosen integration time interval.
-Effectively, the only parameter used in JetLag is the width of that time interval, which can be chosen objectively based on the scales of interest.
-Typical values range from 2 to 5 days.<br>
+The JetLag algorithm uses a Lagrangian descriptor of the general circulation, the 'M function', which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
+The only parameter used in JetLag is the half width of that time interval, $\tau$, which can be determined objectively based on the scales of interest; typical values range from 1 to 3 days.<br>
-In order to avoid relying on arbitrary parameters, JetLag defines the axis of the jets as connected local M function maxima.
-This ensures that jets are identified that correspond to maxima in atmospheric transport, rather than maxima in wind speeds.<br>
+The M function highlights Lagrangian coherent structures --organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are most robust over the chosen integration interval.
+JetLag uses these features to locate the axes of the jets, ensuring that jet features are coherent both in space and in time.<br>
+Once jet features are detected, they are classified as part of the subtropical or polar front jet by a non-parametric algorithm that makes use of neighborhood rules to ensure that a) the subtropical jet is located equatorward of the polar front jet, b) the most prominent M function features are prioritized, c) jet segments with the same classification do not significantly overlap along the longitudinal dimension.

 ---